wilsjame/weblog/docs/source/counting.rst

 Permutations
 ------------

-Start by counting the number of ways n elements can be ordered.
+Start by counting the number of ways n elements can be ordered or permutated.

-Say n = 4
+Say n = 4:

 _ _ _ _

-There are four elements to choose from for the first position
+4 _ _ _ there are four elements to choose from for the first position

-4 _ _ _

-In the second position, three elements to choose from
+4 3 _ _ in the second position, three elements to choose from

-4 3 _ _

-And so on

-4 3 2 _
+4 3 2 _ and so on

-Until the last position with one element left to choose
+4 3 2 1 until the last position with one element left to choose

-4 3 2 1

-Multiplying each stage
+Multiplying each stage:

 4*3*2*1 = 24 ways four elements can be ordered

-Generalized for n elements
+Generalized for n elements:

 n! = n * (n - 1) * (n - 2) * ... * 1 = ways to order n elements

 Combinations
 ------------

-Many counting problems distilled are: Count the number of ways to choose k sized subsets from a set of n elements.
+Many counting problems distilled are, "Count the number of ways to choose k sized subsets from a set of n elements."

 Start by counting all permutations of n elements with n!.